The Truth Behind AI Money-Making Claims: Can you really make $1K a Day or More?

 Freelance Platforms (Upwork/Fiverr): Editing AI drafts for clients ($20–$100/article).

-Self-Publishing (KDP/Medium): Using AI for ideas & outlines, but heavily editing output.
+Self-Publishing (KDP/Medium): Using AI for ideas and outlines, but heavily editing output.

 SEO Agencies: Bulk AI content (low pay, ~$0.01–$0.05/word).